Jeanette MacDonald and Nelson Eddy: Saints or Sinners?

 Madeline Bayless came forward to verify the Nelson – Jeanette hideaway home known as “Mists”…she accompanied her father who drive there to meet Nelson each week on business.
 Jim Bayless, in the sound department at MGM from its inception, built Nelson’s home recording equipment and taught him how to record himself singing 4-part harmony.
 When Bayless finally left MGM, he became one of the founding Vice Presidents at Capitol Records but still continued to work privately with Nelson, making records of Nelson’s weekly radio show so Nelson could listen and critique himself afterwards.

-I updated Sweethearts in an updated 2001 edition.
+I updated Sweethearts in a softcover 2001 edition.
 I also wrote a companion to Sweethearts, an Interactive Biography filled with candid pictures that proved parts of the story, such as the fact that Nelson Eddy and Jeanette MacDonald knew each other before Naughty Marietta began production in the fall of 1934.
 And I have annotated two books, one is Jeanette’s unpublished autobiography (a manuscript filled with her penciled notes all over the pages), the other a collection of love letters she wrote boyfriend Irving Stone during her Broadway years.
-These original letters were photographed and reproduced in the book.
+These original letters were photographed and reproduced in the book Jeanette MacDonald: The Irving Stone Letters.
 I ruffled some feathers by claiming that Jeanette had a bad heart for years.
-Certain people took offense at this but Jeanette herself verified my claim in a letter from August 1929 in which she wrote Irving Stone that she was recovering from a heart attack.
+For some unknown reason certain people took offense at this but Jeanette herself verified my claim in a letter from August 1929 in which she wrote Irving Stone that she was recovering from a heart attack.

 Another sore point with some folks was that I had the audacity to first publish Jeanette MacDonald’s accurate birthdate: 1903.
 How did I know it was 1903?
 Simple, I asked her sister Blossom.
 Their first cousin Esther Shipp later verified it by showing me the family Bible that that Jeanette had signed (giving the year as 1903).
 Some years later I was able to get a photocopy of Jeanette’s baptismal record – finally an official record that clinched it.
 You can imagine this didn’t sit well with certain people – who had produced a copy of Jeanette’s driver’s license as “proof” that she was really born in 1907.
 Big deal, so she lied about her age – as many movie stars have done over the years.
 I might add that Gene Raymond, her widower, continued the deception by having the false 1907 date placed on her crypt.